Georg Baselitz: 2010–2013

-Since 2014
+2014–2026

-To this day, Baselitz is still an active, yet controversial artist and highly critical of German politics.
-Over the past years, Baselitz has been working on a series of quiet portraits of both him and his wife, Elke, painted with dark washes of blue and black, somber tones that point to a mediation on mortality and aging.
+Baselitz was an active, yet controversial artist and highly critical of German politics.
+Over the years, Baselitz worked on a series of quiet portraits of both him and his wife, Elke, painted with dark washes of blue and black, somber tones that point to a meditation on mortality and ageing.

-Due to his 80th birthday on 23 January 2018, several retrospectives were held in his honor; for instance at Pinakothek der Moderne in Munich, Fondation Beyeler and Kunstmuseum in Basel, as well as in the U.S. at the Hirshhorn Museum in Washington, D.C.
-With over 100 works highlighting six decades, the Hirshhorn's exhibition was the first major U.S. retrospective of Baselitz in more than twenty years.
+For Baselitz's 80th birthday on 23 January 2018, several retrospectives were held in his honour; for instance at Pinakothek der Moderne in Munich, Fondation Beyeler and Kunstmuseum in Basel, as well as in the U.S. at the Hirshhorn Museum in Washington, D.C.
+With over 100 works highlighting six decades, the Hirshhorn's exhibition was the first major U.S. retrospective of work by Baselitz in more than 20 years.

-Devotion, an exhibition of paintings and works on paper by Baselitz inspired by self-portraits of artists he admires or is influenced by, was exhibited at Gagosian Gallery in New York in early 2019.
+Devotion, an exhibition of paintings and works on paper by Baselitz inspired by self-portraits of artists he admired and or was influenced by, was exhibited at Gagosian Gallery in New York in early 2019.
 The same year, Alan Cristea Gallery also published a series of 32 etchings by the artist of the same title.

-In 2019 a retrospective curated by Kosme de Barañano was held at the Gallerie dell'Accademia in Venice, Italy, to coincide with the 58th Venice Biennale, the first exhibition by a living artist in the museum gallery.
+In 2019 a retrospective curated by Kosme de Barañano was held at the Gallerie dell'Accademia in Venice to coincide with the 58th Venice Biennale, the first exhibition by a living artist in the museum gallery.
 He also curated a special exhibition celebrating the life and work of his friend and fellow artist, Emilio Vedova, at the Fondazione Emilio e Annabianca Vedova, entitled Vedova di/by Baselitz.

-In October 2021 a major retrospective opened at the Centre Pompidou including paintings, sculptures, drawings and prints, as well display cases with archival and documentary material.
-The exhibition was the last one curated by Bernard Blistène as director of the museum.
+In October 2021 a major retrospective of Baselitz's opened at the Centre Pompidou in Paris, including paintings, sculptures, drawings, and prints, as well as display cases with archival and documentary material.
+The exhibition was the last one curated by Bernard Blistène as the director of the museum.
+From 13 September 2024 to 16 March 2025, Georg Baselitz: The Last Decade at the Sakıp Sabancı Museum in Istanbul brought together paintings and sculptures produced during the preceding ten years.

+In 2026, White Cube hosted Back Again, one of the final exhibitions conceived by Baselitz before his death.
+The solo show brought together recurring motifs from his sixty-year career, including eagles, hero figures and portraits of his wife, Elke Kretzschmar.
+Reviewing the exhibition, art critic Eddy Frankel noted that due to physical limitations, Baselitz painted these final works from a wheeled chair using a brush attached to a pole, leaving visible tracks across the canvases placed on the floor.